BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 gave her gentle call of love and contentment.
 I looked up.
 'Bird,' I said.
 'I had almost forgotten how we used to talk.'
 She made tiny movements with her beak and fluffed her feathers.
-This was a language I had forgotten since Bando came.
+This was a language I had forgotten since Bando [the English professor] came.
 It meant she was glad to see me and hear me, that she was well fed, and content.
 I picked her up and squeaked into her neck feathers.
-She moved her beak, turned her bright head, and bit my nose very gently.⁷(page 86)
+She moved her beak, turned her bright head, and bit my nose very gently.<sup>7(page 86)</sup>
 </blockquote>

 <hr/>

 <p>
 Ms. George beautifully conveys her love of nature.
-She employs descriptive detail of a profundity that must well up from an equal depth of personal rapture.
+She uses descriptive detail of a profundity that must well up from an equal depth of personal rapture.
 </p>

 <p>